Code of Safe Practice

 You should dress in a professional appropriate and clean manner which befits the professional/medical nature of your role and have closed footwear.

-You should inform your GP as soon as possible if you suspect that you are suffering from, or have been in contact with someone suffering from, a notifiable infectious disease.
+You should inform your GP as soon as possible if you suspect that you are suffering from, or have been in contact with someone suffering from a notifiable infectious disease.

 You should make changes to your practice or cease practising if your physical or mental health could adversely affect your performance or judgement or otherwise put patients at risk.

-Your responsibility to perform acupuncture safely
+Your responsibility is to perform acupuncture safely

 You must establish and maintain a clean field at all times